jlinoff/pam/PROPOSAL.md

 structural grounds and the test passed without exercising what it named.
 It now uses two structurally clean passwords, checked as such, so the corpus is the only variable.

+### Status: per-field button DONE

+A shield button beside the eye on password fields, present **only** when `enablePasswordBreachCheck` is set.
+Hidden rather than shown-and-disabled: with the preference off, every password field in the vault would carry a control whose only function is to say "go turn on a preference".
+The menu entry does that job once, which is where someone discovers the feature.

+The result is written into the row rather than a dialogue, so the answer arrives where the question was asked.
+All three outcomes are reported, and the offline case says both *could not check* and *nothing was learned about this password* — a button that silently did nothing when the network was down would be worse than no button.

+Icon names verified against the real Bootstrap Icons set rather than assumed: neither `bi-shield-check` (this button) nor `bi-key` (the menu entry) was previously used anywhere in PAM, and an unknown name renders as an invisible glyph — an icon-only button that is simply not there.
+Both resolve.

 ### Breached and structurally weak are told apart